 To give you a flavor of what's involved, Apprentice requires six woven articles (plus three gamps or two gamps and a color wheel) demonstrating good knowledge of small number of weaves, sound technique, project planning and record keeping.
 Journeyman is a more ambitious undertaking.
 It requires about twelve projects that exhibit thorough knowledge of ten weaves, excellent technique, and application of color theory.

 Master Weaver candidates prepare in-depth sampler studies of multiple treadlings on a single threading, rug, doubleweave, and tapestry work, as well as original use of a variety of fibers.
+Their work culminates in a Masterpiece project.
 Master Weavers are also expected to demonstrate teaching skills by submitting a paper, lesson plan, short talk or other teaching vehicle.
-Master Plus consists of an in-depth, focused study of a single topic with extensive documentation and sampling.